pexip/os-bind9/doc/arm/reference.rst

 session only, and ``none``, which can be used when setting up an HTTP listener with no encryption.

+The main motivation behind having the ``ephemeral`` configuration is to aid in testing, as trusted certificate authorities do not issue the certificates associated with this configuration.
+Thus, these certificates will never be trusted by any clients that verify TLS certificates; they provide encryption of the traffic but no authentication of the transmission channel.
+That might be enough in the case of deployment in a controlled environment.

+It should be noted that on reconfiguration, the ``ephemeral`` TLS key and the certificate are recreated, and all TLS certificates and keys, as well as associated data, are reloaded from the disk.
+In that case, listening sockets associated with TLS remain intact.

+Please keep in mind that performing a reconfiguration can cause a short interruption in BIND's ability to process inbound client packets.
+The length of interruption is environment- and configuration-specific.
+A good example of when reconfiguration is necessary is when TLS keys and certificates are updated on the disk.

 BIND supports the following TLS authentication mechanisms described in the RFC 9103, Section 9.3: Opportunistic TLS, Strict TLS, and Mutual TLS.